aboutflash/BattleShips/README.md

 How does it work?
 -----------------

-Two players steer a simple ship like sprite and shoot at each other until ones ship has no remaining health points.
+Two players steer a simple ship like sprite and shoot at each other until one players ship has no remaining health points.
 Ok, I'm sure there a are more promising game concepts out there. ;)

 Roadmap
 -------